 Seek out connections even before you leave home.
-Chat with women who’ve traveled before you.
+Chat with women who’ve travelled before you.
 Make a note of their tips, advice and contacts.
-Talk to neighbours who’ve come from the country you are about to visit.
+Talk to neighbours who come from the country you are about to visit.
 They may be able to connect you with an aunt or a grandmother back home.
 Some of your best adventures can begin that way.

 Join and stay in a local’s home

 Become a member of an organization that fosters the exchange of homestays.
-Women Welcome Women, promoting visits between females in over 80 countries, is a perfect example and a practical way of getting to meet the locals.
+Women Welcome Women, promoting visits between females in more than 80 countries, is a perfect example and a practical way of getting to meet the locals.

 Book walking tours

 A walking tour of a new city offers three wonderful opportunities.
-The first is that it helps you to orient yourself at the destination.
-Secondly, it gives you the chance to question your guide about the places you’ll want to explore on your own.
-And thirdly, the other people who have chosen this walk are just like you.
+The first is that it helps you to orient yourself to your destination.
+Second, it gives you the chance to question your guide about the places you’ll want to explore on your own.
+And third, the other people who have chosen this walk are just like you.
 They’re new to the city and looking for company as well.
 Odds are you’ll make some interesting pals before the walk is over.

 Mix sightseeing with learning